Financing your Education

 CAF/French Housing Assistance

-Students in France with financial need, regardless of nationality, are eligible to receive financial support from the French government to offset housing costs.
+EU National students in France with financial need are eligible to receive financial support from the French government to offset housing costs.
 This aid is administered by the Caisse d’Allocations Familliales (Family Allowances Fund), commonly referred to as the CAF.
 Students may apply for this aid after they have secured housing.
 The amount of support depends on the students need and the type of housing.
 Please note that an application for CAF does not guarantee that you will receive aid.

 Other Research Resources